Tian Yu: Life

 Tian Yu was from Yongnu County (雍奴縣), Yuyang Commandery (漁陽郡), which is present-day Wuqing District, Tianjin.
 During Liu Bei's stay with Gongsun Zan, the young Tian Yu placed himself under Liu Bei's foster care, and Liu Bei was greatly impressed by Tian Yu.
-When Tian Yu left to care for his ageing mother, Liu Bei tearfully expressed his regret at not being able to work with Tian Yu.
+When Liu Bei was Inspector of Yu Province, Tian Yu left to care for his ageing mother; Liu Bei tearfully expressed his regret at not being able to work with Tian Yu.

 Later Tian Yu served under Gongsun Zan as the Prefect of Dongzhou County (東州縣).
 One of Gongsun Zan's generals, Wang Men (王門), betrayed Gongsun Zan and joined Yuan Shao, and lead an attack on his former master with more than 10,000 troops.
 Tian Yu personally visited Wang Men and managed to shame the latter into retreating.
 Although Gongsun Zan knew of Tian Yu's intellect, he could not appoint important roles for Tian Yu.
 After Gongsun Zan's defeat, Tian Yu's friend Xianyu Fu hired him as an adjutant.
 He recommended that Xianyu Fu join Cao Cao, who subsequently hired Tian Yu as well in various official positions.

+Service under Cao Pi

+After Cao Cao's son Cao Pi deposed Emperor Xian of Han in November 220 and crowned himself emperor in December that year, Tian Yu continued to serve Cao Wei.

+Service under Cao Rui

+Towards the end of the Jingchu era (237 - 239), Tian Yu's fiefdom was increased by 300 households, to a total of 500 households.